-If several samples of multiple sizes are taken, it helps in computation of proportion of successes in each sample.
+If several samples of multiple sizes are taken, it helps in the computation of the proportion of successes in each sample.
 In this case, there are several different answers which will be recorded from these different proportions.
-For this reason sampling distributions are calculated.
-If it is to find out which one is the correct answer, the answer would be none of them is correct.
+For this reason, sampling distributions are calculated.
+If it is to find out which one is the correct answer, the correct answer would be none of them.

-Estimate of proportions using intervals are used to make a measure of results for an entire population using a range of reasonable values for population proportion.
-It is assumed that the intervals capture the true value of population parameter.
-This interval is known as confidence interval which helps in measuring a suitable and average value extracted from multiple samples of a whole population.
-Use of intervals help in providing multiple values to estimate population proportion.
+The estimate of proportions using intervals is used to make a measure of results for an entire population using a range of reasonable values for population proportion.
+It is assumed that the intervals capture the true value of the population parameter.
+This interval is known as the confidence interval, which helps in measuring a suitable and average value extracted from multiple samples of a whole population.
+The use of intervals help in providing multiple values to estimate the population proportion.

 ƥ = 9/25

-Due to “Luck of draw” factor, we are sure that the true population proportion is not exactly 0.36.
-If we want to find out an interval of a whole population which draws the sample proportion probability at at least 95 % confidence, we need to calculate it using standard deviation formula.
+Due to the “Luck of the draw” factor, we are sure that the true population proportion is not exactly 0.36.
+If we want to find out an interval of a whole population, which draws the sample proportion probability of at least 95% confidence, we need to calculate it using the standard deviation formula.

 ƥ = = 0.95

 There are four basic steps involved in constructing a confidence interval given as follows:

 - The first step involves the identification of sample statistics.
 The sample statistic i.e. sample mean, the sample proportion will be used to estimate the population parameter.

 - The second step involves a selection of a confidence level.
 The confidence level helps in the identification of the uncertainty level in a sampling method.
 Normally, 90%, 95% or 99% confidence interval is used to find out accurate results.

 - The third step is to calculate the margin of error.
 The margin of error has to be calculated using the following equation: